petros-d/docs/cloud/runtime-overview.md

 ## Version Compatibility Reference

-Astronomer Runtime is compatible with specific versions for key system components.
-Additionally, Astronomer Runtime versions follow a lifecycle as described in the [Runtime Versioning and Lifecycle Policy](runtime-version-lifecycle-policy.md).
+Astronomer Runtime is compatible with specific versions of key system components.
+Additionally, each version of Astronomer Runtime has a lifecycle as described in [Runtime Versioning and Lifecycle Policy](runtime-version-lifecycle-policy.md).

 The following table lists all version compatibility requirements and key lifecycle dates for each major version of Astronomer Runtime: